Daft Punk confirm their split after 28 years

 Daft Punk have confirmed their break-up, after a career spanning over 28 years.

-The Parisian duo, who are considered to be one of the most influential electronic acts of all time, confirmed the news in an eight-minute video called ‘Epilogue’ – which features footage from their 2006 sci-fi film Electroma.
+The Parisian duo, who are considered to be one of the most influential electronic acts of all time, confirmed the news in a new eight-minute video called ‘Epilogue’ – which features footage from their 2006 sci-fi film Electroma.

 The video sees the duo — Thomas Bangalter and Guy-Manuel de Homem-Christo — walking around the desert in their recognisable space-age helmets and leather jackets.